 Below are some tips and advice to help you enjoy your PNE rides as much as possible.

-TIP #2: If you don’t like spinning around and getting dizzy, some of the rides you’ll want to avoid include the Tilt-A-Whirl, Octopus, Breakdance, Gladiator, Scrambler and possibly even the Tea Cups.
+TIP #2: For folks who don’t like spinning around and getting dizzy, some of the rides you’ll want to avoid include the Tilt-A-Whirl, Octopus, Breakdance, Gladiator, Scrambler and possibly even the Tea Cups.

 TIP #3: If you’ve never been on a roller coaster and want to test one out, go on the Kettle Creek Mine Coaster first.
-After that, if you don’t mind going upside down for a second, try the Corkscrew next.
+It’s fun and a little crazy, but nothing too extreme.

-TIP #4: In our opinion, the ride most likely to give you a heart attack is the Hellevator, followed by the Wooden Roller Coaster.
-Rides most likely to make you sick are the Enterprise, Revelation, Hell’s Gate, Octopus and Crazy Beach Party.
+TIP #4: In our opinion, the ride most likely to give you a heart attack is the Hellevator, followed by the Wooden Roller Coaster in years when it’s available.
+Rides most likely to make you queasy are the Enterprise, Revelation, Hell’s Gate, Octopus and Crazy Beach Party.
 Everyone is different though, so actual results may vary!

-TIP #5: If you have neck or back problems, stick to the tamest rides (like the Ferris Wheel) and don’t even think about going on the roller coasters or even the bumper cars.
+TIP #5: If you have neck or back problems, stick to the tamest rides (like the Ferris Wheel) and don’t even think about going on the roller coaster or even the bumper cars.

 TIP #6: Proper footwear is required on some rides.
 For example, flip-flops and slip-on shoes are not allowed on the Beast or Hell’s Gate.

-TIP #1: You don’t have to go on rides to enjoy the PNE – you can easily spend the whole day just taking in the sites and entertainment.
+TIP #1: You don’t have to go on rides to enjoy the PNE – you can easily spend the whole day just taking in the sights and entertainment.
 If you just want the rides, then you can go to Playland when the PNE isn’t taking place.
-If you do want to go on the rides, however, then don’t forget that ride passes are 2-for-1 on Wednesdays if purchased at the gate between 11 am and 1 pm.
+Go in May, June, July, early August or late September.

-TIP #3: If you don’t like crowds, then the Pacific National Exhibition might not be the best place to go.
-Good times to avoid the masses though include rainy days and in the evenings from about 7:30 until 9:30 while everyone is at the concerts.
+TIP #2: If you don’t like crowds, then the Pacific National Exhibition might not be the best place to go as it is such a popular place.
+Good times to avoid the masses though include rainy days and in the evenings from about 7:30 pm until 9:30 pm while everyone is at the concerts.